Blaisorblade/dot-iris/README.md

 # Type Soundness for DOT via logical relations

+Mechanization accompanying the paper "Scala's Lost Steps: Soundness for Dependent Object Types with Step-Indexed Logical Relations and Iris".

+The mapping between the paper and this mechanization is described in `./correspondence.md`.

 ## File Layout

 Code is not perfectly modularized, but here is a rough layout of the various files.